 Ways of paying

 You can ask us to pay any tax refund towards your loan balance instead of paying it to you.
-If you'd like to do this, you'll need to contact us in myIR.
+If you'd like to do this, you'll need to message us in myIR.
 Refunds may be used to pay off other tax debts first, if you have them.